estebanz01/ruby-statistics/README.md

 ## Code of Conduct

-Everyone interacting in the Statistics project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/estebanz01/ruby-statistics/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the RubyStatistics project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/estebanz01/ruby-statistics/blob/master/CODE_OF_CONDUCT.md).

 ## Contact